-The only action currently defined in this pipeline is to set the straggler timer.
-After the straggler timer expires, the PIT entry is getting removed.
+The pipeline cancels the unsatisfy timer on the PIT entry (set by incoming Interest pipeline), and then sets the straggler timer.
+After the straggler timer expires, the PIT entry is deleted.

 The purpose of the straggler timer is to keep PIT entry alive for a short period of time in order to facilitate Interest loop detection and to collect data plane measurements.
-For Interest loop detection this is necessary, since NFD uses the Nonce list stored inside PIT entry to remember recently seen Interest nonces.
+For Interest loop detection this is necessary, since NFD uses the Nonce list stored inside PIT entry to remember recently seen Interest Nonces.
 For data plane measurement is it desirable to obtain as much data points as possible, i.e., if several incoming Data packets can satisfy the pending Interest, all of these Data packets should be used to measure performance of the data plane.
-If PIT entry is removed right away, NFD may fail to properly detect Interest loop and valuable measurements can be lost.
+If PIT entry is deleted right away, NFD may fail to properly detect Interest loop and valuable measurements can be lost.

-We chose 100 ms as a static value for the straggler time, as we believe it gives good tradeoff between the functionality and memory overhead: for loop detection purposes, this time is enough for most packets to go around a cycle; for measurement purposes, a working path that is more than 100 ms slower than the best path is usually not useful.
-If necessary, this value can be updated in daemon/fw/forwarder.cpp file.
+We chose 100 ms as a static value for the straggler timer, as we believe it gives good tradeoff between the functionality and memory overhead: for loop detection purposes, this time is enough for most packets to go around a cycle; for measurement purposes, a working path that is more than 100 ms slower than the best path is usually not useful.
+If necessary, this value can be adjusted in daemon/fw/forwarder.cpp file.